Duemoo/duemoo.github.io/about.md

 <br />

+- **Korea Advanced Institute of Science and Technology,  Feb 2024 - Present**

+  Ph.D. in Artificial Intelligence

-- **Korea Advanced Institute of Science and Technology,  Sep 2022 - Present**
+- **Korea Advanced Institute of Science and Technology,  Sep 2022 - Feb 2024**

   M.S. in Artificial Intelligence